jo3-l/obscenity/docs/reference/classes/RegExpMatcher.md

 Checks whether there is a match for any blacklisted term in the text.

-This is more efficient than calling `getAllMatches` and checking the result, as it stops once it finds a match.
+This is typically more efficient than calling `getAllMatches` and checking the result, though it depends on the implementation.

 #### Parameters